FAANG/dcc-metadata/docs/faang_experiment_metadata.md

 Required:

- * `control experiment` (*text*) The ChIP-seq input DNA experiment which acts as the control/background for the analysis
  * `chip antibody provider` (*text*) the name of the company, laboratory or person that provided the antibody e.g. Diagneode
  * `chip antibody catalog` (*text*)  the catalog from which the antibody was purchased e.g. pAb-003-050
  * `chip antibody lot` (*text*) the lot identifier of the antibody e.g. A5051-001P
  * `library generation max fragment size range` (*number*) the maximum fragment size range of the preparation
  * `library generation min fragment size range` (*number*) the minimum fragment size range of the preparation

+Recommended:

+ * `control experiment` (*text*) The ChIP-seq input DNA experiment which acts as the control/background for the analysis.
+Experiment alias or ENA experiment accession (if submitted previously) are expected here.

 Optional:
  * `target protein name` (*ontology term*) State the name of targeted protein